TV Jargons

 Hum.
 Unwanted low frequency audio noise caused by the power supply - improperly shielded or improperly grounded audio cables and circuits.

-Impedance Resistance to the flow of alternating current electricity measured in ohms low impedance circuits are 600 ohms or less, and high impedance may be 50K ohms or more
+are 600 ohms or less, and high impedance may be 50K ohms or more

 Inductive loop A wire loop connected to the output of a tape recorder, phonograph or PA system that produces an electromagnetic field within and adjacent to the loop